imdiptanu/breakout-bot/README.md

 # breakout-bot
-An intelligent agent to play the Breakout game.
+An intelligent agent applying A3C Algorithm to play the Breakout game in a 3D environment using Python.